Buses in Bristol: Night services

 Prior to 24 March 2013 there were 6 night buses (N1, N2, N3, N4, N5, N6) running across the Bristol area every Saturday and Sunday morning midnight until 6am operated by Wessex Bus, this was at a cost of £40,000 a year to Bristol City Council.
-This agreement was subsequently replaced by Bristol City Council to subsidise First Bristol to run buses 6 nights a week with an initial subsidy of £60,000 with a view to First taking on the services on a commercial basis once they become established.
-Late night services formerly ran on the following routes.
+This agreement was subsequently replaced by Bristol City Council to subsidise First Bristol to run buses six nights a week, with an initial subsidy of £60,000, and a view to First taking on the services on a commercial basis once they became established.